xmartlabs/xl-blog/blogs/stakeholder-alignment-in-enterprise-digital-projects.md

 ### Enterprise vs. Startups

 Although a critical aspect for both, stakeholder alignment unfolds against the backdrop of their inherent differences.
-Enterprises, with their complex structures and varied hierarchies, are faced with the complexity of aligning diverse interests across various departments.
+Enterprises, are faced with the complexity of aligning diverse interests across various departments.
 Formalized processes, an established organizational culture, and the presence of legacy systems add layers to the challenge.

 Startups, on the other hand, operate within a landscape marked by agility and flexibility.
 With leaner teams and streamlined decision-making, they can often achieve stakeholder alignment more swiftly.
 However, the dynamism inherent to the startup environment needs a dynamic approach to stakeholder alignment as ventures evolve their strategies, products, and market positions more rapidly.